dusk-network/piecrust/docs/smart-contracts-tutorial.md

 #![no_std]

 use piecrust_uplink as uplink;
-use piecrust_uplink::call_with_limit;
+use uplink::ContractId;
-use uplink::{wrap_call, ContractError, ContractId, RawCall, RawResult};

 pub struct Callcenter;

-/// State of the Callcenter contract static mut STATE: Callcenter = Callcenter;
+static mut STATE: Callcenter = Callcenter;

 impl Callcenter {